shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Testing functionality
 Due to our quality assurance, we check the app's complete functionality and test it wherever it impacts the administration or storefront.

-Also, every app will be code-reviewed by one of our core-developer ensuring coding- and security standards.
+Also, every app will be code-reviewed by one of our core-developer ensuring coding and security standards.

 ### Extension master data/license

 Please enter the valid license you set in your Shopware account.
-You have to identify this license in the composer.json as well.
+You have to identify this license in the `composer.json` as well.

 ::: info
 The chosen license can't be changed after adding your app to your account.